rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 The following language should be included at the series and/or subseries level regarding the accessibility:

 "Commercial recordings are not digitized and content is not available due to a risk assessment of copyright restrictions.
 A list of titles are included in the inventory for researchers to identify the holdings of the creator.
 These materials are available commercially and can be accessed via other sources."

+## 6.6 Born digital materials [so you found some floppy disks...]
+Quick overview of what to do if you find born digital materials in a collection.
+Link out to the born digital manual.

 ## 6.6 Housing and Storage